elasticio/elasticio.github.io/content/_components/jira-cloud/index.md

 * For `Users` Object Type:

-  * **Query** - (string, optional): Find users by query, you can put here part of string that is matched against user attributes `displayName` and `emailAddress` or use statements [more info](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-user-search/#api-rest-api-3-user-search-query-get)
+  * **Query** - (string, optional): Find users by query, you can put here part of string that is matched against user attributes `displayName` and `emailAddress` or use statements [more info](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-user-search/#api-rest-api-3-user-search-query-get).

 If `Emit Behavior` equals `Emit page` additional fields will be added:

 * **Page Number** - (number, defaults to 0): Indicates index of page to be fetched.
-* **Page Size** - (number, defaults to 100, max 100): Indicates the number of objects per page
+* **Page Size** - (number, defaults to 100, max 100): Indicates the number of objects per page.

 #### Output Metadata